Tel Beit Shemesh: State of Israel

-During the 1948 Arab–Israeli War, the Egyptian Army invaded the area and set up a fortified post, called "Mishlat" in Hebrew, on a hill overlooking Beit Shemesh, within the Arab village Dayr Aban.
+During the 1948 Arab–Israeli War, the Egyptian Army occupied the area and set up a fortified post, called "Mishlat" in Hebrew, on a hill overlooking Beit Shemesh, within the Arab village Dayr Aban.
 The post changed hands several times during fighting.
-The Harel Brigade occupied part of the post for several months, giving rise to the name "the joint post" or the "Mishlat HaMeshutaf", with 60 meters dividing them and the enemy forces.
-The Mishlat was finally taken by the Harel force in the Ha-Har offensive, during the night of 19–20 October 1948.
+The Harel Brigade invaded part of the post for several months, giving rise to the name "the joint post" or the "Mishlat HaMeshutaf", with 60 meters dividing them and the enemy forces.
+The Mishlat was taken by the Harel force in the Ha-Har offensive, during the night of 19–20 October 1948, as part of an IDF campaign that captured Dayr Aban and surrounding villages southwest of Jerusalem.

 Beit Shemesh is the point from which the so-called Convoy of 35 set out to bring provisions to besieged Gush Etzion.
 On 15 January 1948, a group of 38 Palmach volunteers left Hartuv near Beit Shemesh.
 After one member of the group sprained his ankle and returned, accompanied by two others, the group, now numbering 35, continued on its way.
 Their presence was discovered by two Arab women who encountered two scouts of the group near Surif.
 (An earlier version, that the soldiers were discovered by an Arab shepherd who they graciously let go, was based on a eulogy written by Ben-Gurion and is apparently apocryphal).
 The Convoy of 35 was subsequently killed in fighting with Arab villagers and militiamen.